-Despite the fact that lace appeared in the 16th century, it remains fashionable, relevant and stylish in the 21st century.
-The history of the appearance of International Lace Day remains a mystery, but how the decor appeared is well known.
-Initially, lace meant ties, this was the case until the 17th century.
-The birthplace of the decor is Venice, which at that time was considered the largest shopping center.
+Despite the fact that lace appeared in the 16th century, it remains fashionable, relevant, and stylish in the 21st century.
+The appearance of International Lace Day remains a mystery, but how the decor appeared is well known.
+Initially, lace meant ties.
+This was the case until the 17th century.
+The birthplace of lace is Venice, which at that time was considered the largest commercial center.

 - In 1627, Frans Hals created a portrait of Nicolaes Hasselaer, a man posing in black clothes with a lace collar.

 - The first books with lace patterns were printed in the middle of the 16th century.

 - In the 17th century, high-quality, exquisite lace was produced throughout Europe.

 - The 18th century saw the first lace-making machines.

 - In 1976, the Lace Guild was founded.

 - The word ‘lace’ has Latin roots and, in translation, means ‘to seduce’.